-Wearing heavy earrings often creates unsightly splitting and deep crease, thinning lines in the earlobe.
+Wearing heavy earrings often creates unsightly splitting and deep creasing or thinning lines in the earlobe.
 Prolonged wear of heavy earrings in thin gauges and incorrect support of the jewellery will always enlarge the piercing placement, lowering the position of the earring and increasing risks of a complete tear.
-It is important to have this corrected sooner than later.
+It is important to have this corrected sooner rather than later.
 To correct an enlarged piercing passage is a simple procedure with minimal risks.
-It will not effect your ability to re-pierce the lobes and will allow you to keep your natural shape.
-A complete tear from prolonged splitting involves a more complex procedure to reshaping the lobe as the surrounding tissue has been damaged over time, too.
+It will not affect your ability to re-pierce the lobes and will allow you to keep your natural shape.
+A complete tear from prolonged splitting involves a more complex procedure to reshape the lobe, as the surrounding tissue has been damaged over time too.

-Your best option is to clear the infection by following your GP's care instructions.
-This could include a course of antibiotics and healing the lobe with time and making healthy life style choices.
+Your best option is to clear the infection by following your GP's care instructions, this could include a course of antibiotics and healing the lobe with time as well as making healthy lifestyle choices.
 Normally this will take 1-2 weeks.
-In a healthy person with healthy lobes, there are no life threatening issues with a snapped lobe, it's just not attractive.
+In a healthy person with healthy lobes, there are no life threatening issues with a snapped lobe, it just isn’t attractive.

 Fake Earrings and Crushed Earlobes

 While some people think clip on earrings are a thing of the past, they [like most things in life] have been updated to newer designs with the use of magnets.
 As a result of long-term use, they create pressure on the lobe, crushing the tissue and restricting blood flow, making the earlobes look abnormal and deformed.